colbyfayock/50reactprojects.com-md/src/projects/analytics.md

 ## Brief

 Adding analytics to your website or application isn’t just about tracking people’s every move, it’s about trying to understand how people use your site.
-What pages do people use the most?&nbsp;
+What pages do people use the most? &nbsp;Where are the biggest pain points?

 ## Level 1